 https://safewings.ca/strategies/ineffective-measures/

 American readers, you can support Audubon and the American Bird Conservancy in the push to standardize bird-friendly building measures and standards.
 Here is an action alert for the Federal Bird-Safe Buildings Act.
-Building collisions kill millions of birds each year.
-A new bill would help reduce deadly collisions by incorporating bird-safe building materials and design features into federal buildings.
-What people then get used to seeing can become the norm across all commercial buildings.
+A new bill would help reduce these deadly collisions by incorporating bird-safe building materials and design features into federal buildings.
+What people can get used to seeing, can become the norm across all commercial buildings.

 Very interesting read.
 Enjoying your blog.
 Keep it coming